OpenEx-Platform/docs/docs/administration/openbas-agent.md

   In order to fix those issues, look at "Network and security" chapter from [configuration](https://docs.openbas.io/latest/deployment/configuration) to add the required attributes.

-  NB : An asset can only have one OpenBAS agent installed thanks to a machine id calculated according to the operating system and its parameters.
+  NB : An Asset can only have one OpenBAS agent installed thanks to a machine id calculated according to the operating system and its parameters.
 If you try to install again an OpenBAS agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.